 In some cases, such as when undertaking validations (with a former employer, educational institutes, government departments, for example), PeopleCheck’s ability to impose adherence to Australian Privacy Principles is limited.
 In those circumstances, PeopleCheck will carefully consider the risks to the protection of personal information when releasing information.
 We use all reasonable means to verify the accuracy and completeness of information, statements and opinions made available to us during our enquiries.

 Some organisations we contact may have their own processes for releasing information; these are mandatory and often in line with data protection legislation outside of Australia.
 As a result, some organisations may request you provide very specific consent and/or may only release information directly to you, which in turn you can provide to your employer or PeopleCheck to finalise your background checking.
 This can be the case even when you freely sign PeopleCheck’s Consent Form to act on your behalf.
 Additional consent may be requested in the form of another consent form, telephone call, through an online platform or other methods.
 PeopleCheck understand that these additional requirements can be frustrating, but they are in place to protect your privacy and it is important that we follow them.

 Cross-Border Disclosure of Personal Information

-In addition to storing your information on PRIVI, in some cases, it may also be necessary to collect and release your information outside of Australia and we will require your consent to do this.
-In most cases, this will generally be because you have resided overseas and background checking is required to be undertaken in this particular region.
+In addition to storing your information on PRIVI, in some cases, it may also be necessary to collect and release your information outside of Australia and we will require your express consent to do this.
+In most cases, this will generally be because you have resided overseas and background and reference checking is required to be undertaken in this particular region.
+Sometimes, our client may be based overseas and your information will be provided to them.
 You have the option to nominate the countries we may disclose your information to or you can elect to withhold your consent to such disclosure.
-If you have any questions as to whether your information will be disclosed overseas, please contact us so we may discuss your specific case.
+If you have any questions as to whether your information will be disclosed overseas, please contact us so we may discuss your specific circumstances.

 How Do We Collect and Store Personal Information